hemicharly/api-gateway-grpc-microservice/README.md

 ##### 2.1.
 Start project in mode development

-* To create proto interfaces in the project gRPC microservices, use the script `script/protoc.sh`
+* To create proto interfaces in the project gRPC microservices in nodejs and python, use the script `script/protoc.sh`

     `yarn protoc`